joshleecreates/bluehoover/README.md

 # Notes

-Sequence number is written to `seq.txt` every 1000 events.
+Event timestamp is written to `cursor.txt` every 5 seconds (event time, not wall clock time).
+You may need to `touch` an empty cursor.txt before `docker compose up` to make the mount work properly.

 Use:
 ```sql